 Michael Jons is a kind of expert safe-cracker -- but instead of bank vaults, he manages to break inside something far more secure: the human brain.
 Any doubters need only attend his brilliant new show, Psychic Cabaret.
 During this lightning-paced performance, Jons astonishes the audience with his Sherlockian style of people-reading, his Svengali-like powers to persuade and, of course, his incredible ability to seemingly read the thoughts of total strangers.
 But the show's highlight is the dazzling variety of psychic readings that Jons does, instantly and memorably, for lucky spectators.
 Be there for what NewTimes declared "one of the best date nights of all time."

-Sunday June 25, 2017 / 5:00pmSunday July 9, 2017 / 5:00pm
+Sunday August 20, 2017 / 5:00pmSunday September 3, 2017 / 5:00pmSunday September 17, 2017 / 5:00pm

 Strap in for an evening of belly-aching laughter as The Retrocessionists deliver a high-octane, completely spontaneous comedy show that's fast, furious and funny.
 From scenes and songs to crazy games -- it's all made up on the spot and based on audience suggestions.
 You never know what might happen next, but it's sure to leave you in stitches.
 Don't miss this free evening of off-the-cuff hilarity, plus snacks and drinks, at The Little Theatre of Alexandria.